Dan Lurie: Biography

 Lurie manufactured his own line of weights, exercise equipment and nutritional supplements which he sold via catalog and through the flagship chain of stores he owned and operated in New York called Dan Lurie's Sports World.
-Additionally, Lurie was known for creating and publishing several successful international magazine titles that included Muscle Training Illustrated, Wrestling Training Illustrated, World Karate, World Champion Boxing and Hot Rock.
+Additionally, Lurie was known for creating and publishing several international magazinea; titles that included Muscle Training Illustrated, Wrestling Training Illustrated, World Karate, World Champion Boxing and Hot Rock.

-He was still active well into his 80s when he came out of semi-retirement to promote new bodybuilding events and products.
-At age 90, he continued to make plans to create and promote bodybuilding shows and travel to schools, universities and conventions to speak out in regard to the dangers of drugs and steroids in sports as he had done for years before.
+He was active well into his 80s when he came out of semi-retirement to promote new bodybuilding events and products.
+At age 90, he made plans to create and promote bodybuilding shows and travel to schools, universities and conventions to speak out in regard to the dangers of drugs and steroids in sports (as he had done for years before).
 Lurie was a staunch promoter of clean athletics and natural bodybuilding, and claims to have never used performance enhancement drugs.
 He was famous for his trademark slogan "Health Is Your Greatest Wealth".